zenreach/rules_go/go/nogo.rst

         deps = [
             ":importunsafe",
             ":unsafedom",
-            "@javascript_checks//:loopclosure", # we can import checks from a remote repo ],
+            "@javascript_checks//:loopclosure", # checks can be imported from a remote repo ],
-        visibility = ["//visibility:public"],
+        visibility = ["//visibility:public"], # must have public visibility
     )

 **NOTE**: Writing each ``nogo`` check as a `go_tool_library`_ rule instead of a